Patagonia Rock Grip Wading Boots details:

-I’m pleased to report that I love this wading boot from Patagonia and I haven’t had any of the ankle problems some other folks were talking about, I just layer a thicker warm sock atop a thin dress sock with these.
+I’m pleased to report that I love the patagonia rock grip wading boots and I haven’t had any of the ankle problems some other folks were talking about, I just layer a thicker warm sock atop a thin dress sock with these.
 In fact I found the ankle support to be helpful when hiking rugged terrain and fishing freestone (bowling ball rock size) streams.
 If I have a 1.5 trail hike into the river — no problem; I can hike in with these boots on, fish for 7 hours and then hike back out; they work that well for me.

-I’ve had this boot about 5 months now and I’ve worn them at least a dozen times including:
+I’ve had the patagonia rock grip wading boots about 5 months now and I’ve worn them at least a dozen times including:

 – 5+ mile trek days

 – 8+ hours on the water

 In terms of durability — I’ve put these boots through quite a bit in the past 5 months and thus far no major signs of wear.
 I was thinking I’d only get a year out of them, but to date it’s looking like I’ll get more than that.

 In terms of sizing I typically wear a size 11 in shoes; which fit me like a glove.
 That said I opt’d for the size 12 in these boots as I wanted to ensure I had enough room for my stocking foot waders and thicker socks.
 Although the size 12 is a tad to large for me with the waders on, when the boots are laced up there is no “wiggle room” in the boot so I don’t have any regrets about getting size 12.